What Forever Means

 Krazz pulled her closer, touching his forehead to hers in a tender gesture of appreciation.
 There they stayed for many long moments, treasuring the feeling of closeness, the sensation of the other's breathing in time with their own.
 They savored it as though they might never see each other again, for as each instant passed, it became clearer and clearer that that might just be what the future held for them.

 Without a hint of warning, the boiler started to rumble on.
 Neither of them had noticed that it had turned off, nor how long their voices had been left vulnerable.
 As if rudely awoken by the sound, Krazz pulled back, still holding Zinia's hands in his, and quickly scanned the area for signs of eavesdroppers.
 As soon as he was confident enough that they were not being spied on, he cast a sorrowful glance in Zinia's direction before darting away to return to his post.

 He knew better than to mention the exchange to anyone, and he trusted Zinia to know it, too.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Rebecca RippleWrite a Review